amandeepsinghkhanna/obsidian_vault_notes/Coursera Courses/How to win data science competitions/How to win data science competitions.md

 #### Problems during validation of models:

 The problems that we encounter while improving the performance of the model on the validation datasets can be broadly classified into 2  types:
-1. Problems during the validation sage
+1. <b>Problems during the validation sage</b> - To identify the problems in our training - validation split we will see a huge difference in errors/scores of the model for training dataset and validation dataset.
+We also see a huge difference in optimal parameters for the model between the training and the validation datasets.
-2. Problems during the submission stage
+2. <b>Problems during the submission stage</b> - To identify the problems in our validation split and the submission split we will see a huge difference between the errors/scores of the model on the validation dataset and the leader board.